codoacodo-22539/ejemplo-tpo/README.md

 ## Tools Utilizadas

-Below are are list of tools used, and the precise things they were used for:

 - [Ion Icons](https://ionic.io/ionicons) para el hambuger menu bar
-- [Drawkit]() for Jane Doe illustration
 - [Icon8](https://icons8.com/) para los skills icons

 ## Estructura de carpeta